soogbet/utomata/README.md

    <script src="http://soogbet.gitbub.io/utomata/utomata.js"></script>
 </html>
 ```
-Saving this file with a .html extension and opening it with a modern Desktop browser (Preferably Chrome or Firefox) will tell it to render an empty page which accesses the utomata library directly from this repository.
+Saving this file with a .html extension and opening it in a browser will tell it to render an empty page which has access to utomata library.

 #### 2. Instantiating utomata <a name="instance"></a>